-Stream - A well-defined natural channel that has a flow anywhere below its headwaters greater than 5 cfs at least 50% of the time (EPA - Army Corp Section 404).
+Stream - A well-defined natural channel that has a flow anywhere below its headwaters greater than 5 cubic feet per second (CFS) at least 50% of the time (EPA - Army Corp Section 404).
 A permanently or intermittently flowing body of water that follows a defined course.